mononoken/chess/LOG.md

+20221213
+  I was thinking today what are the things that the program should unquestionably do in the eyes of the user.
+I came up with:
+  - The user/Player should be able to select a Piece to move and move that Piece to a new, valid Square.

+  In my current iteration, I reached for this idea quickly by making `#play` send `#move` to `@board`.
+In previous iterations, I was thinking of this differently.
+I thought that the `Piece` is what is moving so it should have `#move`.
+I ended up not liking this though because my attempt was tying Piece and Board closely together.
+I thought they depended on each other too much.

+  Now I am wondering if I like rewording the unquestionable as:
+  - The user/Player should be able to input Moves that systematically change the state of the Board.

+  This wording to me shows that Movement is a class.
+Move objects represent the player input that is given to board to interpret into a change to squares.

+  Do I come up with Movement first, how Player is involved with Movement or how Board interprets Movement?
+I've already hinted at Movement with writing the initial `#move` method.
+I realized that `#move` being refactored to need two parameters is not breaking the stubs in chess_spec.
+I will start with fixing that.

 20221212
   Decided to restart the project after getting more comfortable with RSpec and realizing I did not like how I was using it before.
 I think I was stubbing excessively before.
 I also think my classes may have had too many responsibilities as it was not clear to me what the classes would be doing when I made them.